cloudfoundry/community/toc/rfc/rfc-draft-buildpacks-s3-bucket-namespacing.md

 ## Open Questions

-1. **Who owns migration execution?** Should this be Application Runtime Interfaces WG, Foundational Infrastructure WG, or joint ownership?
+1. **Who owns migration execution?** Should this be Application Runtime Interfaces WG or joint ownership with other teams?
-2. **Infrastructure BOSH releases scope:** Should infrastructure releases (diego, capi, routing, garden-runc) be included in Phase 1, or handled separately?
-3. **Budget approval:** Does the CFF budget accommodate temporary storage cost increase during migration grace period (~$5-10/month for 30 days)?
+2. **Budget approval:** Does the CFF budget accommodate temporary storage cost increase during migration grace period (~$5-10/month for 30 days)?
-4. **Access control requirements:** Are there any per-team IAM access control requirements that would necessitate Option 2?
+3. **Access control requirements:** Are there any per-team IAM access control requirements that would necessitate Option 2?
-5. **CDN caching implications:** Will folder-based paths impact CloudFront cache hit rates or require CDN configuration changes?
-6. **Release candidates bucket separation:** Should the `buildpack-release-candidates/` directory (1,099 files) be moved to a dedicated `buildpacks-candidates.cloudfoundry.org` bucket to enable independent lifecycle management and cleanup policies?
+4. **Release candidates bucket separation:** Should the `buildpack-release-candidates/` directory (1,099 files) be moved to a dedicated `buildpacks-candidates.cloudfoundry.org` bucket to enable independent lifecycle management and cleanup policies?